More in Category: Reading Activities

 Fake News and Checking Sources – What Do Kids Need to Know?

 When it comes to fake news, there’s a LOT that kids need to learn, and even teaching the meaning of fake news can be complicated because the term has been spun so often.
 Does it mean news that really isn’t true, or does it mean attacking real news by calling it “fake”?
-This […]
+This is one […]

 Why Teach a Controversial Book Like Wringer